Margaret C. Whiting

 Margaret C. Whiting (1860–1946), was born in Chester, Massachusetts but lived much of her adult life in Deerfield, Massachusetts.
 She trained as an artist, and published an illustrated book with Ellen Miller on wild flowers.
-She ad Miller co-founded the Deerfield Society of Blue and White Needlework, where she contributed her skills as a designer and teacher, and provided leadership for the organization.
+She and Miller co-founded the Deerfield Society of Blue and White Needlework, where she contributed her skills as a designer and teacher, and provided leadership for the organization.
 She won a gold medal for her needlework from the 1915 Worlds Fair in San Francisco for its design and color.